Japan’s Toshiba CEO steps down amid restructuring efforts | Federal News Network

 He faces the challenge of leading a restructuring plan that’s drawn criticism from shareholders.
 In February, Toshiba said it plans to split into two companies, one focused on infrastructure and the other on devices.

+“I have been at Toshiba for only three years, but I love Toshiba,” he said.

+When asked about how he hoped to win over critical shareholders, Shimada said he had learned while working in the U.S. about the importance of communicating as equals, referring to the expression “put yourself in someone else’s shoes.”

-The proposal is still subject to shareholder and regulatory approval.
-An extraordinary shareholders’ meeting is set for March 24, when the reform plan will be put to a vote.
+The restructuring proposal is still subject to shareholder and regulatory approval.
+An extraordinary shareholders’ meeting is set for March 24, when the plan will be put to a vote.
+Toshiba officials told reporters the management change was timed to happen before that, although it was unclear how that might help win over shareholders.

 Toshiba scrapped its earlier proposal for a three-way split, which was not popular with shareholders, including foreign funds.